 The priciest laptops are optimized for creative professionals and gaming with a streamlined experience that power users will appreciate.
 If you regularly use a laptop for work or play, it’s worth it to invest in a premium model.

 If you buy a low-cost laptop, you can still watch Netflix with it, but don’t expect the high-quality graphics you need for intense video tasks like video editing or playing video games.

 A. Unfortunately, a large number of affordable laptops feature a suboptimal screen resolution.

-A “full HD” laptop screen will be, at minimum, 1080p (1920 X 1080).
+A “full HD” laptop screen will be at least 1080p (1920 X 1080).
 If you are investing in a long-term laptop, don’t settle for less than this.

-With that said, an eight-hour battery life is the absolute minimum acceptable level for a laptop.
+That said, an eight-hour battery life is the absolute minimum acceptable level for a laptop.
 If you can find better, you should go for it.
 Also, please note that you may need to adjust the laptop’s display settings to optimize its battery life.